 The SEND team meets with teachers on a regular basis in order to offer advice and support.

-The SEND Advisor and Assessor uses these opportunities to introduce new staff to methods for the identification of SEND students and how to meet their individual requirements in the classroom.
+The SEND Advisor and Assessor uses these opportunities to introduce new staff to methods for the identification of SEND students and how to meet their individual requirements in the classroom and during online lessons.

 These meetings also provide the opportunity for staff to discuss their concerns about individual students and discuss strategies to support them.